Open Bible Data Home About News OET Key

 and the locusts moves along,

-and the caper-fruit fails,
+and the caper-fruit fails—

 for humanity is going to his eternal home,

-and the mourners surround the street)
+and the mourners go around in the street—

 6before the cord of silver is removed,